Mal de debarquement syndrome caused by cervical spine instability

 - At 1:24: Once the cervical spine is stabilized, then the neck can handle the weight forces of the Caring Cervical Realignment Therapy.
 Dr. Hauser explains.

 - 1:46 images of post-treatment correcting cervical spine curvature.

-Both our Chicagoland and Florida locations treat neck patients.
-There are some of the more complex cases that need additional dynamic testing that is unique to the Caring Medical Florida facility, thus, our patients travel here from all over the world.
-Dr. Hauser is widely regarded as the most experienced Prolotherapist for complex upper cervical cases, and our Chicagoland providers do practice the same techniques.
-However, please note that, in general, the upper cervical spine is an area that most Prolotherapists are not able to treat.
-If you have been looking for better answers to your medical questions, been dismissed by other facilities, and feel that your symptoms haven’t been taken seriously or properly diagnosed, we would love to discuss your case and see if we can help!
-Dr. Hauser and his team review neck cases ahead of time to ensure they are coming to the ideal Caring Medical location for their case, as well as give you an idea of what to expect at your first visit.
+There are complex cases that can benefit from the individualized Dynamic Structural Medicine techniques that are unique to the Hauser Neck Center at Caring Medical Florida.
+Thus, our patients travel here from all over the world.
+Dr. Hauser is widely regarded as one of the most experienced Prolotherapists for complex upper cervical cases, and the upper cervical spine is an area that most Prolotherapists are not able to treat.
+If you have been looking for better answers to your medical questions, been dismissed by other facilities, and feel that your symptoms haven’t been taken seriously or properly diagnosed, we are available to review your case and see if we can help!
+We do have a multi-step process to assess if a patient is a good fit for our testing and treatment center.
+Please understand that we cannot accept every patient who inquires about care here.
+Dr. Hauser and his neck team review neck cases ahead of time to ensure they are coming to the ideal Caring Medical location for their case, as well as give you an idea of what to expect at your first visit to the neck center.
 Please reach out to us and we will direct you to which provider will be the optimal fit for your case.

 1 Saha K, Cha YH.
 Mal de Debarquement Syndrome.
 In Seminars in Neurology 2020 Jan 27.
 Thieme Medical Publishers.
 [Google Scholar]

 2 Cha YH, Cui YY, Baloh RW.
 Comprehensive clinical profile of Mal De debarquement syndrome.
 Frontiers in neurology.
 2018 May 7;9:261.
 [Google Scholar]